-The costs will be reimbursed at the funding rate fixed in the Grant Agreement (90%).
+The costs will be reimbursed at the funding rate fixed in the Grant Agreement.

 Grants may NOT produce a profit (i.e. surplus of revenues + EU grant over costs).
-If eligible, for-profit organisations must declare their revenues and, if there is a profit, we will deduct it from the final grant amount (see art 22.3).

 Moreover, please be aware that the final grant amount may be reduced in case of non-compliance with the Grant Agreement (e.g. improper implementation, breach of obligations, etc).